 In His teaching in John’s gospel, Jesus uses personal pronouns (He, His, Him) in relation to the Holy Spirit over ten times.

 “If you love Me, keep My commandments.
-And I will pray the Father, and He will give you another Helper, that He may abide with you forever”John 14:15,16, NKJV.
+And I will pray the Father, and He will give you another Helper, that He may abide with you forever”John 14:15,16, NKJV

 “But when the Helper comes, whom I shall send to you from the Father, the Spirit of truth who proceeds from the Father, He will testify of Me.
-“And you also will bear witness, because you have been with Me from the beginning.”John 15:26,27, NKJV.
+“And you also will bear witness, because you have been with Me from the beginning.”John 15:26,27, NKJV

 In John 14:16 the Spirit is spoken of as “another Comforter” (KJV), meaning “another of the same kind”.
 How could the Holy Spirit take Jesus’ place if He were no more than a mystical power?

 He has personal qualities

-The three main qualities which constitute personality are attributed to the Holy Spirit.
+The three main qualities which constitute personality are attributed to the Holy Spirit:

-“Now He who searches the hearts knows what the mind of the Spirit is, because He makes intercession for the saints according to the will of God.”
+“Now He who searches the hearts knows what the mind of the Spirit is, because He makes intercession for the saints according to the will of God.”Romans 8:27

 The Spirit is spoken of as having personal feelings such as love (Romans 15:30) that could never be attributed to an impersonal power.

-The Holy Spirit performs personal acts
+He performs personal acts

 1 Corinthians 12:11